 There are also a variety of credit reporting services available to assist in tracking your personal and financial data.
 The amount of information you can obtain, ease of use and cost vary greatly depending on the service.

 Some services, like MyFico.com, don’t prevent identity theft but provide a comprehensive look at your credit history.
 It also allows you full awareness of your credit score.

 Other services, like LifeLock, provides active credit monitoring as well as scan for potential misuse of your personal information.
 If your identity is stolen, they assist in addressing the issue.

 There are several ways to safeguard smarter when it comes to your personal information.
 The Federal Trade Commission suggests a four-way approach:

+For a monthly fee, you can receive varying amounts of protection and coverage in the hopes of stopping or minimizing threats to your personal information.
 There may be no way to completely protect yourself and your identity, but being aware and proactive can decrease your vulnerability.

 This information is provided as a public service of the office of Luhrsen Goldberg.